Max-Xie-593/CS6359_project/README.md

 A flow of our app can be found in documentation/diagrams folder

-A demo of iteration 1 and iteration 2 is found in the documentation/demos folder
+Demos iteration 1, iteration 2, and iteration 3 are found in the documentation/demos folder

 We created a branch of our project called iteration1 that contains our code and documentation for Iteration 1 submission